-Collections in the Sudan Archive contain many documents in the form of correspondence, reports and memoranda, trek notes and diaries, letters home and so on.
-They often also include a variety of records in other formats such as photographic images (prints, lantern slides and 35mm slides), cinefilms from the 1920s to the 1960s, sound recordings, maps, museum objects and a large amount of related printed material.
+Collections in the Sudan Archive contain many documents in the form of correspondence, reports and memoranda, trek notes and diaries, and letters home etc. Collections often also include a variety of records in other formats such as photographic images (prints, lantern slides and 35mm slides), cinefilms from the 1920s to the 1960s, sound recordings, maps, museum objects and a large amount of related printed material.
 A list of our collections is provided here and in the Summary Guide to the Sudan Archive.
-Printed material is listed in the library catalogue and all other material in each collection will be summarised in its collection guide and then fully described in its catalogue.
+Printed material is listed in the library catalogue and all other material in each collection will be summarised in its collection guide and then fully described in its own archive collection catalogue.

 The Sudan Archive contains tens of thousands of photographs, almost 50,000 of which have been digitised.
 At present these digital images are accessible in a database which may be viewed only in our Search Room at Palace Green Library.
 Where copyright permits these images are beginning to be published online, linked from the catalogues: we are only at the start of this long process.

 The photographic collections record significant events, official activities, the social lives of British and Sudanese, and the natural beauty of Sudan and South Sudan from the late 19th century to the present day.
 The photography is usually amateur, most often by British administrators, but there are some superb photographers whose collections are present in the Archive such as Dr John F.E.
 Bloss (1908-1982) or H.E.
 Hebbert (1893-1980).